-Update: We are cautiously optimistic that some form of in-person programming will be permitted at some point during the 2021-2022 academic year.
+Update: We are optimistic that in-person programming will be permitted during the 2021-22 academic year.
 We cannot make any guarantees, of course, but we will work with groups to ensure that they have funds needed to complete SPICE projects within the allowable public health and university guidelines.

 Review the SPICE Overview and Application Guidelines.

-Most graduate students' educational experiences take place primarily in the department or program that grants their degree.
-When students are intellectually engaged with many other members of their department, they are more likely to learn and grow.
-All members benefit when a vibrant intellectual community is an explicit part of the department’s culture.
+Most graduate students' educational experiences take place primarily in the degree program.
+When students are intellectually engaged with many other members of their degree program, they are more likely to learn and grow.
+All members benefit when a vibrant intellectual community is an explicit part of the degree program’s culture.

 Interdisciplinary inquiry and cross-departmental multidisciplinary conversations are a hallmark of graduate studies at Stanford.
 When intellectual communities include perspectives from many fields and paradigms of inquiry, knowledge advances in unexpected ways.

 Students do not need to wait for intellectual communities to be developed for them.
-They can be energetic agents who create activities that enhance the academic life of their department or many departments.
+They can be energetic agents who create activities that enhance the academic life of their degree program or many degree programs.

-SPICE funds support graduate (master’s, doctoral, or professional) student initiatives that develop activities to expand the intellectual community of their department or program or many departments and programs.
+SPICE funds support graduate (master’s, doctoral, or professional) student initiatives that develop activities to expand the intellectual community of their degree program or many degree programs.